-3. Restricted Funds.
-To the extent that the Issuer has funds which are available, but restricted (as discussed in 1.b. above), the Issuer will document why it treated such funds as unavailable by keeping a list of such funds and the restrictions that are applicable to them.
-The Issuer will re-evaluate such funds prior to the issuance of a

-Working Capital Financing and prior to a final allocation of proceeds of a Working Capital Financing to ensure that such funds should still be treated as unavailable.

-- 4. Investment of Proceeds.
+- 3. Restricted Funds.
+To the extent that the Issuer has funds which are available, but restricted, the Issuer will document why it treated such funds as unavailable by keeping a list of such funds and the restrictions that are applicable to them.
+The Issuer will reevaluate such funds prior to the issuance of a Working Capital Financing and prior to a final allocation of proceeds of a Working Capital Financing to ensure that such funds should still be treated as unavailable. - 4.
+Investment of Proceeds.
+Proceeds of a Working Capital Financing may be invested without restriction as to yield for a period of 13 months from the issue date of such Working Capital Financing.
 If any proceeds of a Working Capital Financing remain unexpended 13 months after the issuance of the Working Capital Financing, such proceeds will be invested at yield not exceeding the yield on the Working Capital Financing; unless the Tax Certificate provides otherwise, or upon the advice of bond counsel.
-The City normally repays the TRAN within 12 months of issuance, no later than the end of the fiscal year in which the TRAN was issued. - 5.
+In the case of TRANs, the City normally repays the TRAN within 12 months of issuance, no later than the end of the fiscal year in which the TRAN was issued. - 5.
 Rebate.
-The Issuer will calculate and pay any rebate owed (as provided in Section G above) to the extent that the issuer has not spent 100% of the proceeds of the Working Capital Financing within six months of the issuance of the Working Capital Financing; provided, however, for this purpose, the proceeds of the Working Capital Financing will be considered spent if the Issuer achieves a cumulative cash flow deficit greater than 90% of the proceeds of the Working Capital Financing within the period beginning on the issue date of the Working Capital Financing and ending on the earlier of the date the deficit is achieved and six months after the issue date of the Working Capital Financing.
-"Cumulative cash flow deficit" means the excess of (i) expenses paid during the period which would ordinarily be paid out of or financed by anticipated tax or other revenues, over (ii) the aggregate amount available (other than from proceeds of the Working Capital Financing) during such period for the payment of such expenses.
-(See Section 148(f)(4)(b)(iii).)
-For purposes of achieving the 90% cumulative cash flow deficit test, working capital reserves are treated as available. - 6.
+The Issuer will calculate and pay any rebate owed (as provided in Section G above) subject to the following safe harbor.
+To the extent that the Issuer has not spent 100% of the proceeds of a Working Capital Financing within six months of the issuance of the Working Capital Financing, the proceeds of the Working Capital Financing will be considered spent if the Issuer achieves a "cumulative cash flow deficit" (as defined below) greater than 90% of the proceeds of the Working Capital Financing within the "period" (as defined below).
+The term "cumulative cash flow deficit" means the excess of (i) expenses paid during the period which would ordinarily be paid out of or financed by anticipated tax or other revenues, over (ii) the aggregate amount available (other than from proceeds of the Working Capital Financing) during the period for the payment of such expenses.
+The term "period" means the period beginning on the date of issuance of the Working Capital Financing and ending on the earlier of the date six months after such date of issuance or the date of the computation of cumulative cash flow deficit.
+(See Code Section 148(f)(4)(B)(iii)).
+For purposes of computing the cumulative cash flow deficit test, working capital reserves are treated as available. - 6.
 Records.
 The Issuer will make a final allocation of proceeds on its books showing that it spent the proceeds of the Working Capital Bonds using the proceeds spent last method.
 If the Issuer did not spend 100% of the proceeds of the Working Capital Financing within six months of issuance, the Issuer should also maintain records showing either (i) that it met the 90% cumulative cash flow deficit test within the applicable period, or (ii) maintain records showing the calculation and payment (if any) of rebate.